 Post Questions on Online Forums

-There are several online forums (Quora, Yahoo Answers, City-Data) where you can post questions.
+There are several online forums (Quora, Yahoo Answers, Reddit, City-Data) where you can post questions.
 Ask readers why they like living in a neighborhood or any other specific questions you have.
 Or, search these forums and see what’s been written already.

 Attend an HOA Meeting